How to stop your puppy crying at night

 1. Feed your puppy several hours before bed

-We know how tempting it can be to want to send your puppy to bed with a full tummy, but we recommend you give them their last meal three hours before bed and withhold water for the hour before you tuck them in for the night.
+We know how tempting it can be to want to send your puppy to bed with a tummy full of the best puppy food, but we recommend you give them their last meal three hours before bed and withhold water for the hour before you tuck them in for the night.

 There are two main reasons for this.
 The first is that puppies and adult dogs get their energy from food in much the same way that we humans do, so a meal before bed is likely going to make them want to play rather than sleep.

-The second reason we advise withholding food for several hours before bed and water for the final hour is because puppies have much smaller bladders at this age than adult dogs.
-Giving them time to digest their food and empty their bowels and bladder before bed will make crying out for the toilet during the night less likely.
+The second reason we advise withholding food for several hours before bed and water for the final hour is that puppies have much smaller bladders at this age than adult dogs.
+Giving them time to digest their food and empty their bowels and bladder before bed will make crying out to use the bathroom during the night less likely.

-It’s crucial that you let your dog out into the yard (or take them for a walk) before you put them to bed to ensure they’ve had a chance to go to the toilet.
+It’s crucial that you let your dog out into the yard (or take them for a walk) before you put them to bed to ensure they’ve had a chance to use the bathroom.
 But, even if you’ve done this, be prepared for them to cry out at some stage during the night as it’s unlikely they’ll be able to ‘hold it’ until the morning.

 3. Create a cozy sleep space

-One of the most important things you can do to help your puppy to stop crying at night is to make their sleep space as welcoming and comfortable as possible.
-Invest in a good dog crate and comfortable bed for your dog, furnish it with a nice warm blanket, and pop in a comforting toy to help make your puppy feel at home.
+One of the most important things you can do to help your puppy stop crying at night is to make their sleep space as welcoming and comfortable as possible.
+Invest in one of the best dog crates furnish it with a nice warm blanket, and add a comforting toy to help make your puppy feel at home.

 Because they’re likely used to sleeping with their mother and littermates, suddenly spending the night alone can trigger all sorts of scary feelings for young puppies.
 It’s well worth considering one of the best puppy sleep aids if you’re looking for ways to help your little one feel safe and secure and encourage them to quickly settle when you put them down for the night.